btf-org/flank/README.md

 New-NetFirewallRule -DisplayName "SQL Server for WSL" -Direction Inbound -Protocol TCP -LocalPort 1433 -Action Allow
 ```

-If SQL Server is using a port other than `1433`, replace `1433` with that port.

 #### 3f.
 Find your Windows host IP

 From WSL/Ubuntu, run: